gcallah/BookReviews/GrayInterview/Interview Notes.md

 You claim that "While history is not the unfolding of reason, there can be logic in particular situations."
 (22) But he does not provide any argument for believing that a process that is non-rational should present us with "particular situations" that are amenable to logical analysis: how could such situations arise?
 How can we identify them?

+The repeated rolling of dice is not "the unfolding of reason," but we would never suspect that certain sub-sequences would exhibit "logic."

 Why wouldn't the (more?) consistent critic of Hegel say you just haven't gone far enough?